 - Felony probation

 Individuals can face penalties for each false document that they file.
-An individual that files three false documents at the same time could end up spending three years in prison for each document, for a total of nine years of prison time.
+An individual who files three false documents simultaneously could spend three years in prison for each document, for a total of nine years of prison time.

-Prison time may also be increased if filing a false document deprives a property owner of:
+The court system may use a few sentencing enhancements for filing fake documents.
+You may face increased prison time if filing a false document deprives a property owner of:

 - $65,000 – $100,000: One to four years of additional prison time